-For those riders looking for something more than the Reading CTC club rides, there are a number of cycling events that might be of interest.
+For those riders looking for something more than the Cycling UK Reading club rides, there are a number of cycling events that might be of interest.
 These are described below.
-For more information on any of these event formats follow the web links within the different sections, or email the Reading CTC Events Secretary: firstname.lastname@example.org
+For more information on any of these event formats follow the web links within the different sections, or email the Cycling UK Reading Events Secretary: email@example.com

 The events are open to all cyclists for a modest entry fee (generally not more than £10).
 While there is a great deal of camaraderie on the rides, particularly the longer rides, the emphasis is on self-sufficiency – there is no signing of the route (you get a detailed paper routesheet), no mechanical support and no broom wagon; if you cannot complete the ride you are expected to make your own way back.

-Members of Reading CTC organise a number of Audax events:
+Members of Cycling UK Reading and other local cyclists organise a number of Audax events in the area :

 - Dinton one hundred (100km) Mid-May